agustindangelo/agustindangelo/README.md

 Although I worked on many interesting topics during the course of my bachelor's degree, here are some projects that I highlight:

 ##### 📊 Data-related projects
-- 📈 **Signal processing of the machinery in a chemical plant**: I worked for two years on a research project related to data analysis from industrial machinery of a chemical plant, in collaboration with the University Ilmenau Technique, Germany.
+- 📈 **Signal processing of the machinery in a chemical plant**: I worked for two years on a research project related to data analysis from industrial machinery of a chemical plant, in collaboration with the Technische Universität Ilmenau, Germany.

 - 🌾 **Crop images analysis**: I worked on a research project in which we analyzed satellite images of regional crops for the prediction of yields, in collaboration with a recognized company of digital agriculture services and the University of Maryland.